EranStarkLab/IndependentCoding/README.md

 ## Code
 * **computational_routines.py:**\
 A collection of functions used throughout the analysis that includes routines for probability calculations, expected distributions, binomial test, and Kolmogrov-Smirnov test.
-   * **Functions:**
+   * Functions:
        * probability_k_features: calculates the probability of exactly k encoded features assuming independent encoding between features
        * binomial_right_tail: calculates the right-tail probability for an observed count in a binomial distribution
-       * ks_discrete_test: converts discrete values and their counts into an expanded vector representation and compares the observed and expected distributions using a two-sided K.S. test
+       * ks_discrete_test: converts discrete values and their counts into an expanded vector representation and compares the observed and expected distributions using a two-sided Kolmogorov-Smirnov test

 * **encoding_distribution_analysis.ipnyb:**\
-Main analysis notebook that loads the data, calls functions from computational_routines.py, performs statistical analyses, and generates the figures.\
+Main analysis notebook that loads the data, calls functions from computational_routines.py, performs statistical analyses, and generates the figures.
   * The notebook includes:
        * Calculation of expected overlap distribution assuming independent encoding
        * Comparison between observed and expected neuronal distributions
-       * Statistical analysis using:
+       * Statistical analyses using:
           * Binomial right-tail probabilities
           * Kolmogorov-Smirnov test
           * Geometric mean of binomial probabilities

 ## Data
 * **observed_neurons.csv:**\